-The photo above shows one of the more than 100 charming art galleries located on Canyon Road in Santa Fe, New Mexico.
+The photo above shows the lovely patina and details of a home located on Canyon Road in Santa Fe, New Mexico.
 Use this Santa Fe Photos & Photography Guide to capture memorable and beautiful photos of this beautiful city for yourself!

 Santa Fe Photography Tips

 Santa Fe, New Mexico is a photographer’s dream!
 It is a historic city that celebrates beauty in its architecture and adornment.
 The ancient Anasazi culture gives Santa Fe its timeless Pueblo-style design language, making this one of the most beautiful cities in the United States, if not the world.
 If you plan to visit Santa Fe, this article will help you to capture memorable photographic impressions of this southwestern jewel.

 Santa Fe, New Mexico is an intimate, walkable city with utterly charming Pueblo-style architecture that makes it one of the most photogenic cities in the United States.

 Santa Fe is an intimate, walkable city.
 Although it is the state capital of New Mexico, it does not have the overarching downtown typical of most urban centers.
 In fact, the New Mexico State Capital building is only three stories tall.
 The three tallest buildings in Santa Fe, at 5 stories each, are the Eldorado Hotel & Spa, the Inn and Spa at Loretto, and the La Fonda Hotel.
 For this reason, the Santa Fe skyline blends beautifully with its handsome high-desert setting.